Warnings: mild gore/horror.

 Wei Wuxian looked up.

 The man who had kicked the cane away lowered his foot slowly, deliberately.
-He must not be much taller than Mo Xuanyu and not much older either, though he held in one hand a jar of clear wine and in the other two porcelain bowls.
+He must not be much taller than Mo Xuanyu and not much older either, and he held in one hand a jar of clear wine and in the other two clay bowls.
 He dropped them onto the woman’s table and ordered, “Move.”

 The old lady shriveled in on herself, still holding her bleeding hand.
-“Omega scum,” she grumbled him plaintively.
+“Kunze scum,” she grumbled plaintively.
 “All of you ought to be locked up—”

 His hair was in disarray, his clothes holed and stitched up too many times to count.
 Black bruises darkened the skin under his eyes, as if he had not slept in days.
 The scent coming off of him was almost peach-like; Wei Wuxian recognized it as the fragrance of guihua flowers.